Clanculus simoni

 Clanculus simoni is a species of sea snail, a marine gastropod mollusk in the family Trochidae, the top snails.

-Description
+Description and identification

 The size of the shell varies between 9.8 mm and 12.7 mm.

+The shells are covered in cats eyes style dots, and are usually rose colored, leading up to cone shell becoming smaller as they go up the shell.
+The shell is also heavily banded.

+Reproduction

+These species are mostly broadcast spawners, and the embryos evolve into planktonic trocophore larva then, juvenile veligers, eventually becoming full grown adults.

 Distribution

 This marine species occurs off the Philippines.